karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 **I want to count something**
 - If the value is monotonically increasing (the delta value is always non-negative), use a ``Counter``
-- If the value is NOT monotonically increasing (the delta value can be positive, negative or zero), use an ``Asynchronous Gauge*``.
+- If the value is NOT monotonically increasing (the delta value can be positive, negative or zero), use an ``UpDownCounter``.

 **I want to record or time something**
 - If you expect that the collected statistics are meaningful, use a ``Histogram``